Little spiderhunter

 The little spiderhunter (Arachnothera longirostra) is a species of long-billed nectar-feeding bird in the family Nectariniidae found in the moist forests of South and Southeast Asia.
 Unlike typical sunbirds, males and females are very similar in plumage.
-They are usually seen in ones or twos and frequently make a tzeck call and are most often found near flowering plants, where they obtain nectar.
+They are usually seen in ones or twos and frequently make a tzeck call.
+They are most often found near flowering plants where they obtain nectar.

 Description

 The distinctive long beak set it apart from other sunbirds.
-The sexes are alike except for a paler base to lower mandible in the female.
+The sexes are similar, except that the female has a paler base on the lower mandible.
 Male has all black beak.
-They are found close to their favourite nectar bearing trees, often species of wild Musaceae or flowers in gardens.
+They are found near their favourite nectar bearing trees, often species of wild Musaceae or flowers in gardens.
 They have a buzzy zick-zick call that is made regularly when disturbed or when foraging.
-The song is series of rapid chipping notes and these can go on for long periods.
+Additionally, the song is series of rapid chipping notes and these can go on for long periods.

 Taxonomy

 The genus name Arachnothera means "spider hunter" and the species epithet refers to the long beak.
 About thirteen geographic races are recognized.
 The nominate race longirostra (Latham, 1790) is found in southwestern India, central and northeastern India, foothills of the Himalayas and into Thailand and Yunnan.
 Race sordida La Touche, 1921 is found in southern China and northeastern Thailand.
 Race pallida Delacour, 1932 is found in eastern Thailand and C & S Indochina.
 Two species from the Philippines, the orange-tufted and the pale spiderhunter were formerly considered subspecies.
 Several other island forms are noted: